jose-techcode/Spring-Product/README.md

 `git clone https://github.com/jose-techcode/Spring-Product`

-# 4. Setting Environment Variables
+# 4. Setting Environment Variable

-Create a file called .env in the project root and add your database username:

-`DB_USERNAME=your_db_username`

 Create a file called .env in the project root and add your database password:

 `DB_PASSWORD=your_db_password`

-These files should not be uploaded to Github, as they contain sensitive information.
-Therefore, they should be included in .gitignore.
+This file should not be uploaded to GitHub, as it contains sensitive information.
+Therefore, it should be included in .gitignore.

 # 5. Setting Spring Rest Docs (.adoc files)